mpv-player/mpv/DOCS/man/options.rst

 ``--vo=opengl-cb`` only, which are the only VOs that implement them.

 ``--scale=<filter>``
+    The filter function to use when upscaling video.

     ``bilinear``
         Bilinear hardware texture filtering (fastest, very low quality).
 This